-If any Person or group (other than any 4% Shareholder) acquires after the Effective Time beneficial ownership of shares representing 10% or more of the then outstanding Class A Common Stock, and such Person or group (a "Significant Shareholder") does not then beneficially own an equal or greater percentage of all then outstanding shares of Common Stock, all of which Common Stock must have been acquired by such Person or group after the Effective Time, the Class B Protection Provisions require that such Significant Shareholder must, in order to maintain all of its voting power, make (within a ninety-day period beginning the day after becoming a Significant Shareholder) a public cash tender offer to acquire additional shares of Common Stock, as described below (a "Class B Protection Transaction").
-The 10% ownership threshold of the number of shares of Class A Common Stock which triggers a Class B Protection Provision may not be waived by the Board of Directors, nor may this threshold be amended without shareholder approval, including a majority vote of the votes cast by the then outstanding shares of Common Stock entitled to vote tabulated separately as a class.
+If any Person or group (other than any 4% Shareholder) acquires after the Effective Time beneficial ownership of shares representing 10% or more of the then outstanding Class A Common Stock, and such Person or group (a "Significant Shareholder") does not then beneficially own an equal or greater percentage of all then outstanding shares of Class B Common Stock, all of which Class B Common Stock must have been acquired by such Person or group after the Effective Time, the Class B Protection Provisions require that such Significant Shareholder must, in order to maintain all of its voting power, make (within a ninety-day period beginning the day after becoming a Significant Shareholder) a public cash tender offer, in accordance with all applicable laws and regulations, to acquire additional shares of Class B Common Stock, as described below (a "Class B Protection Transaction").
+The 10% ownership threshold of the number of shares of Class A Common Stock which triggers a Class B Protection Provision may not be waived by the Board of Directors, nor may this threshold be amended without shareholder approval, including a majority vote of the votes cast by the then outstanding shares of Class B Common Stock entitled to vote, tabulated separately as a class.

-For example, if a shareholder owns 3% of the outstanding shares of Class A Common Stock immediately after the Effective Time and thereafter acquires additional shares of Class A Common Stock representing an additional 16% of the outstanding shares of Class A Common Stock without acquiring any additional shares of Common Stock, such shareholder must either commence a tender offer for an additional 16% of the Common Stock at the prescribed price or he will not be allowed to vote the 16% of the shares of Class A Common Stock acquired after the Effective Time.
+For example, if a shareholder owns 3% of the outstanding shares of Class A Common Stock immediately after the Effective Time and thereafter acquires additional shares of Class A Common Stock representing an additional 16% of the outstanding shares of Class A Common Stock without acquiring any additional shares of Class B Common Stock, such shareholder must either commence a tender offer for an additional 16% of the Class B Common Stock at the prescribed price or he will not be allowed to vote the 16% of the shares of Class A Common Stock acquired after the Effective Time.
 Alternatively, such shareholder could sell 7% of the shares of outstanding Class A Common Stock, thus dropping the net amount of Class A Common Stock acquired after the Effective Time to 9%, leaving the shareholder with an aggregate of 12% of shares of Class A Common Stock, all of which could be voted.

-In a Class B Protection Transaction, the Significant Shareholder must make a public cash tender offer to acquire from the holders of Common Stock at least that number of additional shares of Common Stock (the "Additional Shares") determined by (i) multiplying (x)

-the percentage of the number of outstanding shares of Class A Common Stock that are beneficially owned by such Significant Shareholder by (y) the total number of shares of Common Stock outstanding on the date such Person or group became a Significant Shareholder, and (ii) subtracting therefrom the number of shares of Common Stock beneficially owned by such Significant Shareholder on the date such Person or group became a Significant Shareholder (including shares acquired at or prior to the time such Person or group became a Significant Shareholder) which were acquired after the Effective Time (as adjusted for stock splits, stock dividends and similar recapitalizations).
-The Significant Shareholder must acquire all shares of Common Stock validly tendered and not withdrawn or, if the number of shares of Common Stock tendered to the Significant Shareholder, and not withdrawn, exceeds the number determined pursuant to such formula, a pro-rata number from each tendering holder (based on the number of shares tendered by each tendering shareholder).
+In a Class B Protection Transaction, the Significant Shareholder must make a public cash tender offer to acquire from the holders of Class B Common Stock at least that number of additional shares of Class B Common Stock (the "Additional Shares") determined by (i) multiplying (x) the percentage of the number of outstanding shares of Class A Common Stock that are beneficially owned by such Significant Shareholder by (y) the total number of shares of Class B Common Stock outstanding on the date such Person or group became a Significant Shareholder, and (ii) subtracting therefrom the number of shares of Class B Common Stock beneficially owned by such Significant Shareholder on the date such Person or group became a Significant Shareholder (including shares acquired at or prior to the time such Person or group became a Significant Shareholder) which were acquired after the Effective Time (as adjusted for stock splits, stock dividends and similar recapitalizations).
+The Significant Shareholder must acquire all shares of Class B Common Stock validly tendered and not withdrawn or, if the number of shares of Class B Common Stock tendered to the Significant Shareholder, and not withdrawn, exceeds the number determined pursuant to such formula, a pro-rata number from each tendering holder (based on the number of shares tendered by each tendering shareholder).